 If you have limited resources, I would start, and spend all of my time, blogging for my school.
 Blogging allows you to create content around your keywords, which will help you earn inbound links, which will help you show up higher in search engines for your selected keywords.
 While blogging is where I would start, I want you to know that it is also the most challenging social media channel to maintain.
 I would argue, however, that although blogging will take the most time and energy to maintain it also has the highest potential return.

 There are several different platforms that you can use to start blogging for your school, and I plan on addressing those choices in a future blog post.

 But What About Facebook And Twitter

 After I answer that you should begin blogging for your school first, I always hear a follow-up question, “But What About Facebook and Twitter?”
-While I do believe in the value of these social media channels, please understand that I’m assuming you have limited resources to implement and maintain your inbound marketing strategy for your school.
+While I do believe in the value of these social media channels, please understand that I’m assuming you have limited resources to implement and maintain inbound marketing for your school.
 As a result, focus on blogging and add Twitter and Facebook as time permits.
 I believe that you are better off not using Twitter and Facebook unless you can fully invest with those efforts.
 I think there is nothing worse than a school launching a social media channel and maintaining it fully.